ultimaweapon/tsuki/README.md

 ### VM and Language

 - Binary chunk is not supported.
+- Yield across Rust boundaries is not supported.
 - Hook functions is not supported.
 - Light userdata is not supported.
 - Panic when memory allocation is failed without retry (same as Rust).
 - No recursion checks on a call to Rust function.
 - Rust function cannot yield the values back to Lua in the middle.
-- Function called by Rust function cannot yield.
 - GC has only one mode and cannot control from outside.
 - Chunk name does not have a prefix (e.g. `@`).
 - Second argument to `__close` metamethod always `nil`.